-However, there are still some things you ought to know about PS5 pre-orders — whenever they do become available.
-In this guide, we’ll go through what you need to know about getting your hands on a PS5 at launch and what we know about pre-ordering.
+While you wait for more systems to become available, here are some things you ought to know about PS5 pre-orders.
+In this guide, we’ll go through what you need to know about the console itself and how you can get your hands on a PS5 at launch.

 Retailer pre-order notifications

-Certain retailers will also give the ability to sign up for pre-order notifications, similar to the way some handled the consoles of the previous generation.
-Below, we’ll list known retailers with pre-order notification signups.
+Certain retailers also give the ability to sign up for pre-order notifications, similar to the way some handled the consoles of the previous generation.
+Below, here’s a list of known retailers who have or previously had pre-order notification signups.
 Simply input your information, and when pre-orders go live, you’ll get an email from the retailer letting you know it’s time to buy:

 It also seems retailers will be limiting the number of PS5 consoles available to purchase at a time, at least if a supposed error found within the source code on the PlayStation Direct site is any indication.
 A user on ResetEra (as relayed by a Redditor) seems to point to an error message that reads “You can only purchase one version of the PS5 Console: Disc or Digital.
 You have already added one PS5 console to your cart.”
 While this leak is mostly unsubstantiated, it could mean Sony is cracking down on the system’s availability, regardless of which version you try to get.
 This leads many to expect retailers to do the same — limiting the number of PS5s you can pre-order.
 The supposed leak is in reference to PlayStation Direct only, but this could be the case across the board.